 For uncomplicated AAA, small aneurysms (<5.5 cm) are generally monitored and larger ones (5.5 cm or greater) should be considered for surgery.
 There is no strong evidence to demonstrate any advantage of immediate repair for small AAAs.

-- Regular ultrasound monitoring - the frequency dictated by the diameter of the aneurysm at the time of detection - for example:
+- Regular ultrasound monitoring - the frequency dictated by the diameter of the aneurysm at the time of detection as per the standard operating procedures of the NHS AAA Screening Programme:

 - 3.0-4.4 cm: annual ultrasound.